Philosophy of suicide: Libertarianism

-Nihilism

-Philosophical thinking in the 19th and 20th century has led, in some cases, beyond thinking in terms of pro-choice, to the point that suicide is no longer a last resort, or even something that one must justify, but something that one must justify not doing.
-Many forms of nihilistic thinking essentially begin with the premise that life is objectively meaningless, and proceed to the question of why one should not just kill oneself; they then answer this question by suggesting that the individual has the power to give personal meaning to life.

 Stoicism

 Although George Lyman Kittredge states that "the Stoics held that suicide is cowardly and wrong," the most famous stoics—Seneca the Younger, Epictetus, and Marcus Aurelius—maintain that death by one's own hand is always an option and frequently more honorable than a life of protracted misery.

 The Stoics accepted that suicide was permissible for the wise person in circumstances that might prevent them from living a virtuous life.
 Plutarch held that accepting life under tyranny would have compromised Cato's self-consistency (constantia) as a Stoic and impaired his freedom to make the honorable moral choices.
 Suicide could be justified if one fell victim to severe pain or disease, but otherwise suicide would usually be seen as a rejection of one's social duty.

 Confucianism

 Confucianism holds that failure to follow certain values is worse than death; hence, suicide can be morally permissible, and even praiseworthy, if it is done for the sake of those values.
 The Confucian emphasis on loyalty, self-sacrifice, and honour has arguably tended to encourage altruistic suicide.
 Confucius wrote, "For gentlemen of purpose and men of ren while it is inconceivable that they should seek to stay alive at the expense of ren, it may happen that they have to accept death in order to have ren accomplished."
 Mencius wrote:

 Fish is what I want; bear's palm is also what I want.
 If I cannot have both, I would rather take bear's palm than fish.
 Life is what I want; yi is also what I want.
 If I cannot have both, I would rather take yi than life.
 On the one hand, though life is what I want, there is something I want more than life.
 That is why I do not cling to life at all cost.
 On the other hand, though death is what I loathe, there is something I loathe more than death.
 That is why there are dangers I do not avoid ...
 Yet there are ways of remaining alive and ways of avoiding death to which a person will not resort.
 In other words, there are things a person wants more than life and there are also things he or she loathes more than death.